-Eyelid surgery, also known as blepharoplasty, restores or sculpts a youthful contour to the upper eyelids, the lower eyelids, or both.
-This procedures revives the eye area by removing sagging skin from the upper eyelids, tightening droopy lower eyelids, and reducing puffy bags from underneath the eyes, which can also improve dark circles.
-Blepharoplasty eyelid surgery can also improve the visual field of patients whose sagging upper eyelids interfere with and obstruct their vision.
+Our Ann Arbor plastic surgeons perform eyelid lift surgery, technically called blepharoplasty, to create youthful contours for the upper eyelids, lower eyelids, or both.
+These procedures revive the eye area by removing sagging skin from the upper eyelids, tightening droopy lower eyelids, and reducing puffy bags from underneath the eyes, which can also improve dark circles.
+Eyelid surgery can also improve the visual field of patients whose sagging upper eyelids interfere with and obstruct their peripheral vision.

-Blepharoplasty eyelid surgery typically includes the following techniques:
+Eyelid surgery is typically performed using the following techniques:

 - An incision within the natural crease of the upper eyelid.
 Fat may be redistributed or removed, excess skin is diminished, and a more alert, refreshed look is restored.

 - Through an incision inside the lower eyelid, fat may be reduced, grafted, or redistributed to improve hollow areas beneath your eyes.

 - An incision just at or below the lower lash line allows for the reduction of excess sagging skin below the lower eyelid and correction of bags and puffiness.

 - An incision beyond the outer corner of the eye can tighten the tendons of the eyes, improving a down-turned appearance.